"my superpower is my ability to create something out of nothing."

 teddy. is a multifaceted, award-winning producer and curator that uses his many strengths to capture and curate cultural moments. while transitioning industries might challenge some, it sparks joy for a creative like teddy.

-teddy. personifies creating something from nothing. rooted in his commitment to the Black community, much of teddy’s professional works have focused on helping organizations create digital footprints–that embody culture at its core to reach audiences and preserve the richness of the Black experience.
+teddy. personifies creating something from nothing. rooted in his commitment to the Black community, much of teddy’s professional works have focused on helping organizations create digital footprints–that embody culture at its core to reach audiences and preserve the richness and expansiveness of the Black experience.

 his distinct perspective and background allows him to build a unique connection with millennial and gen z audiences. through multimedia projects, teddy delivers authentic, purposeful content that fosters conversation and engagement.